2012 Kong Qingdong incident: Cultural identity

 Since 1997, University of Hong Kong professor Robert Chung (鐘庭耀) had been regularly conducting surveys on how residents in Hong Kong view their own identity.
-Of particular significance was the comparison between Hong Kong residents who preferred to be identified primarily as "Hong Kong people" as opposed to "Chinese", largely as a result of many Hong Kong'ers harbouring cultural and political values that were seen as distinct from those of China at large.
+Of particular significance was the comparison between Hong Kong residents who preferred to be identified primarily as "Hong Kong people" as opposed to "Chinese", largely as a result of many Hongkongers harbouring cultural and political values that were seen as distinct from those of China at large.

 In December 2011, Chung's poll showed that 63% of the people considered themselves "Hong Kongers" first, and only 34% thought of the same way of being "Chinese" first.
 This is the highest ratio of those who consider themselves primarily as "Hong Kong people" (香港人) since the transfer of sovereignty to China in 1997.
 After Chung published his results, two pro-Beijing newspapers in Hong Kong, Wen Wei Po and Ta Kung Pao alleged that Chung was a "political fraudster" with "evil intentions" to incite people to deny they are Chinese.
 One pro-Beijing columnist asked whether Chung's actions were subversive, and whether his scholarship was the result of political bribery.
 Chung rejected the charges of bias and released a statement that the "Cultural Revolution-style curses and defamations are not conducive to the building of Chinese national identity among Hong Kong people".

 Professor Dixon Sing (成名) of Hong Kong University of Science and Technology was also targeted by pro-Beijing media.
 In December 2011 newspapers alleged that he was an anti-China "Western-trained vicious dog" because he gave interviews to Falun Gong media.
 But the real issue, some suspect, may have his support for the 2010 "Five Constituencies Referendum," a set of by-elections deliberately triggered by pan-democrat politicians intended to showcase the Hong Kong public's endorsement of democratic reforms in the territory.
 The Students' union have since come out to protect professor Sing in a public statement about the "one country, two systems" policy being violated.
 They believed that regardless of pro-establishment or pro-democratic views, the views need to be respected in order for academic freedom to exist.